 To ensure students and employees are correctly informed about the scope and purposes of the processing by Google, schools and universities should explain to students and employees that Google is a processor for the Account Data.
-They can refer to the agreed processing purposes in the
+They can refer to the agreed processing purposes in the confidential Table 2 above (different from Google's communication).
+Because schools and universities are the data controllers, they are in charge of the information obligations.
+As long as they use the correct information, the risk is sufficiently mitigated.

-23 Google Workspace for Education data protection implementation guide, February 2023, p.
+26 Google Workspace for Education data protection implementation quide, February 2023, p.
 12.